 I first came into the design industry through fashion.
 I had my own fashion designing company called Lemon Tree, although I later changed the name to White Swans.
 I ran the company from my bedroom and my main customers were my parents and my pet rabbit.
-Mind you, I was only nine years old at the time.
+Mind you, I was only eleven years old at the time.

 Although I secretly harboured a desire to be a fashion designer, my "proper" career was already mapped out for me as I had known from the age of seven that I wanted to be a teacher.
 Unfortunately, I realised I'd made a terrible mistake on just about my first day in the job.
 I stayed in education long after I probably should have done, leaving only when ill health finally forced me to look for a new career that I could do from home.
 Because I was good at English and had always loved writing, I decided to become a freelance journalist.